snokamedia/liter-youtube/README.md

 - It's locale ready; you can set the `videoplay` to have a properly locale based label
 - Set the `start` attribute to start at a particular place in a video
 - You can set `autoload` to use Intersection Observer to load the iframe when scrolled into view.
-- Loads placeholder image as WebP with a Jpeg fallback
 - _new in v1.1_: Adds `nocookie` attr for use with use youtube-nocookie.com as iframe embed uri
 - _new in v1.2_: Adds `playlistid` for playlist loading interface support
 - _new in v1.3_: Adds `loading=lazy` to image placeholder for more perf with `posterloading` attr if you'd like to use eager
 - _new in v1.4_: Adds `short` attr for enabling experimental YouTube Shorts mobile interaction support.
 See (example video)[https://www.youtube.com/watch?v=aw7CRQTuRfo] for details.
 - _new in v1.5_: Adds support for nonce attribute via `window.liteYouTubeNonce` for CSP 2/3 support.
 - _new in v1.6_: Adds `autoPause` for pausing videos scrolled off screen; adds `--lite-youtube-aspect-ratio` CSS custom property create custom aspect ratio videos; adds `--lite-youtube-frame-shadow-visible` CSS custom property to disable frame shadow (flat look); adds a named slot `image` that allows for setting custom poster image; adds `credentialless` for COEP
-- _new in v1.7_: Adds support for 404 fallback posters; add noscript injector to lightdom for search indexing (disable via `disablenoscript` attribute in v1.7.1).
-- _new in v1.8_: Adds support for styling the play button via `::part` (thank you [@Lukinoh](https://github.com/Lukinoh)!).
+- _new in v1.7_: Adds support for styling the play button via `::part` (thank you [@Lukinoh](https://github.com/Lukinoh)!).
+- _new in v1.8_: Component requires a named slot for the poster image.
+See basic usage.

+## Important Changes

+**As of version 1.8, this component no longer automatically fetches poster images from YouTube.** You **must** now provide an image via the `image` slot.
+This gives you more control over the appearance and performance of the component.
+If no image is provided, an error will be logged to the console.

 ## Install via package manager